talama/talama.dev/src/data/blog/_2025/_sokets_python/sockets_python_1.md

 - `type`: The *style* of communication.
 Defaults to **SOCK_STREAM** (connection-oriented, reliable, sequenced byte stream, usually TCP).
   Other valid values are **SOCK_DGRAM** (datagram-based, unreliable, unordered messages, usually UDP), **SOCK_RAW** (raw sockets, we bypass most of the OS's protocol handling and talk almost directly to the network layer so that we can construct our own IP/ICMP/TCP/UDP headers).
 - `proto`: protocol number.
 The default value 0 means that the combination of **address family** and **type** will determine the protocol and we don't need to specify one.
 (So for example if we have **AF_INET** and **SOCK_STREAM** as family/type with `proto=0` **TCP** will be used )
-- `fileno` (lets us use a file descriptor representing a socket that we got from somewhere else, and wrap it in a python socket object.
-The default value `None` tells Python to create a brand new socket object)
+- `fileno`: lets us use a file descriptor representing a socket that we got from another source, and wrap it in a Python socket object.
+The default value `None` tells Python to create a brand new socket object.

 Here is an example that creates a socket that uses IPv4 at the network layer and TCP at the transport layer: